-So, in case you didn’t know, most coffee shops in Amsterdam don’t offer coffee at all.
-They sell different marijuana strains.
+So, in case you didn’t know, you shouldn’t visit the coffeeshops in Amsterdam for their coffee selection.
+The establishments mainly sell different marijuana strains.
 You can pick your taste from a large menu, just like in any coffee shop around the world you would order your cup of Joe.

 Last but not least, prostitution is legal and regulated.
 So is owning a bordello.